yetanalytics/datasim/README.md

     -l, --alignments URI           The location of an Actor Alignments Document.
     -o, --parameters URI     {...} The location of a Sim Parameters Document.
     -i, --input URI                The location of a JSON file containing a combined simulation input spec.
+        --seed SEED                An integer seed to override the one in the input spec.
+Use -1 for random.
     -E, --endpoint URI             The xAPI endpoint of an LRS to POST to, ex: https://lrs.example.org/xapi -U, --username URI             The basic auth username for the LRS you wish to post to -P, --password URI             The basic auth password for the LRS you wish to post to